-(5) Module examinations that solely consist of an ungraded examined assessment are assessed as 'passed' or 'failed' in accordance with the grading of the examined assessment (ungraded module examinations).
-Ungraded module examinations do not enter into further grade calculations.

-(6) For the Master's examination, an overall grade is calculated.
+- (5) Module examinations that solely consist of an ungraded examined assessment are assessed as 'passed' or 'failed' in accordance with the grading of the examined assessment (ungraded module examinations).
+Ungraded module examinations do not enter into further grade calculations. - (6) For the Master's examination, an overall grade is calculated.
 The final grade of the Master's examination is calculated on the basis of the final grade of the Master's thesis with a 42-fold weighting and the module grades weighted according to the credit points pursuant to § 28 para.
-1. The final grade of the Master's thesis is composed of the grade of the Master's thesis with fivefold weighting and the grade of the colloquium with single weighting.
+1. The final grade of the Master's thesis is composed of the grade of the Master's thesis with quadruple weighting and the grade of the colloquium with single weighting.
 For the overall and final grades, para.
 3 sentence 3 and para.
-4 sentence 2 shall apply accordingly.

-(7) The result of an oral examination will be announced to the student directly after the oral examination.
+4 sentence 2 shall apply accordingly. - (7) The result of an oral examination will be announced to the student directly after the oral examination.
 The time for assessing all other examinations shall not exceed four weeks; in the case of written examinations with more than 300 participants, the time for assessing shall not exceed eight weeks.
-Information on the results of these examinations shall be provided in the usual manner.
+Information on the results of these examinations shall be provided in the usual manner. - (8) Students shall be informed, as is customary at the Faculty, about how examination results are announced.
+Examination results should be announced within one month.